voxpupuli/puppet-report_hipchat/README.md

 ## Requirements

-* `ruby >= 1.9.3` Note: PE puppet-master 3.x and PE/opensource puppetserver bundled versions of ruby should meet required version.
 * `hipchat >= 0.12.0`
 * `puppet`

-#### Centos/RedHat 6 running puppet3.x
-Puppet utilizes the ruby located in path, as 1.8.7 is the latest ruby supplied by YUM, RVM or other means to update Ruby to 1.9.3+ is required prior to using this module.

 #### Obtaining Hipchat Auth Token
 For the room in which you want to receive puppet notifications, add a new BYO Integration.
 This will return an example url: `https://example.hipchat.com/v2/room/123456789/notification?auth_token=WzP0dc4oEESuSmF2WJT23GtL5mili9uXof73M48S`